13C NMR study of superconductivity near charge instability realized in beta"-(BEDT-TTF)4[(H3O)Ga(C2O4)3]C6H5NO2

-In this Letter, we focus on the $\beta''$ salt with $M=$ Ga and $Y=$ C$_{6}$H$_{5}$NO$_{2}$, which exhibit superconductivity at $7.5$ K. Single crystals were grown using the electrocrystallization technique as described in Ref.~\cite{akutsu-JACS124}.
-We obtained two single-crystal phases, either plates or needles.
-The crystalline parameters of the needle crystal are consistent with those reported for the SC samples \cite{akutsu-JACS124}.
-Magnetization and resistivity measurements on the needle crystal detect the SC transition at $7.5$ K, in accordance with previous reports \cite{akutsu-JACS124}.
-Typical dimensions of the SC needle sample are $1\times 0.1\times 0.2$ mm$^{3}$.
-The single-crystal x-ray diffraction revealed that the longest axis is parallel to the crystalline $a$-axis.
-For the NMR experiment reported in this Letter, external magnetic fields were applied along the $b$-axis, which is the second longest axis of the crystal.
+In this Letter, we focus on the $\beta''$-salt with $M=$ Ga and $Y=$ C$_{6}$H$_{5}$NO$_{2}$, which exhibits superconductivity at $7.5$ K. Single-crystal samples of this salt were grown using the electrocrystallization technique described in ref. [\cite{akutsu-JACS124}].
+We obtained two single-crystal phases: plate and needle crystals.
+The crystalline parameters of the needle crystals are consistent with those reported for the SC samples \cite{akutsu-JACS124}.
+Magnetization and resistivity measurements of the needle crystals detected SC transition at $T_{c}=7.5$ K, in accordance with a previous report \cite{akutsu-JACS124}, and the SC fraction estimated from magnetization data is the same as that in ref. [\cite{akutsu-JACS124}].
+The typical dimensions of the SC needle samples are $1\times 0.1\times 0.2$ mm$^{3}$.
+The single-crystal X-ray diffraction revealed that the longest axis is parallel to the crystalline $a$-axis.
+For the NMR experiment reported in this Letter, external magnetic fields were applied along the $b$-axis, which is the second-longest axis of the crystal.
 To reduce spectral broadening due to sample misalignment, $^{13}$C NMR spectra were acquired for one single crystal.
-To measure $T_{1}$, which does not require high frequency resolution, we aligned thirty single crystals on a flat sample holder to improve the NMR signal intensity.
+To measure the spin-lattice relaxation time $T_{1}$, which does not require high frequency resolution, we aligned 30 single crystals on a flat sample holder to improve the signal-to-noise ratio.
+For the resistivity measurement, we utilized a sample synthesized by the same process as those for the NMR experiment, and applied magnetic fields along the $b$-axis.

-When neighboring $^{13}$C nuclear spins are magnetically coupled, the NMR shift of the $^{13}$C resonance cannot be correctly determined, because the nuclear spin-spin coupling splits it into two peaks (Pake doublet \cite{pake-ChemPhys16}).
-For BEDT-TTF molecules, coupling of the $^{13}$C nuclei at the central C=C bond (Fig.~\ref{fig1} (b)) is sufficiently strong to result in this Pake-doublet problem \cite{kawamoto-PRB52}.
-Therefore, we eliminated the Pake doublet by the selective enrichment of one side of the central C=C bond with $^{13}$C using the cross-coupling method between non-enriched ketone and $^{13}$C-enriched thio-ketone forms \cite{yamashita-synthmet133}.
+When neighboring $^{13}$C nuclear spins are magnetically coupled, the NMR shift of the $^{13}$C resonance cannot be correctly determined, because the nuclear spin-spin coupling splits the $^{13}$C NMR spectrum into two peaks (Pake doublet\cite{pake-ChemPhys16}).
+For BEDT-TTF molecules, the coupling of $^{13}$C nuclei at the central C=C bond is sufficiently strong to result in this Pake-doublet problem \cite{kawamoto-PRB52}.
+Therefore, we eliminated the Pake doublet by the selective enrichment of one side of the central C=C bond with $^{13}$C using the cross-coupling method \cite{yamashita-synthmet133} between non-enriched ketone and $^{13}$C-enriched thio-ketone forms.